 Roll the timeline backwards to September of 2005.
 I was covering Hurricane Katrina in New Orleans for a major wire service when a newly arrived colleague sheepishly asked "what am I covering?
 Are there press conferences or press releases or what?"

 I was taken aback.

 First, because I wasn't a manager at the time - I was a reporter just like him.
 And second, because he's a great guy and a veteran journalist who should have known the drill.
-However, he had spent his entire career in DC and no journalism subset receives as much attention from public relations professionals and is as dependent upon them, with the exception of the New York City press corps.

 "Dude, just step outside and start talking to people," I responded.
 "You can't walk 20 feet without tripping over a great story."

 The same scenario seems to be hampering coverage of the Occupy Wall Street movement (OWS) by the mainstream media the past three months.
 Reporters have become increasingly dependent on prepared news since 1990 as editorial staffs have been cut.
 So much so, that some younger journalists now think their job is to regurgitate press releases and press conferences, rather than originate news from scratch.

 The ragged "information desk" that OWS runs in Zuccotti Park is a disturbing place for journalists expecting to find a friendly PR professional to make them feel good about themselves and tell them what to write, because there are no professional flacks there.
 Instead, it's staffed by the "kids" of the movement, who don't spend a lot of time fawning over reporters.